Two-way sparsity for time-varying networks, with applications in genomics: Single-cell gene-expression data

-Table \ref{SCENICtab} shows the genes inferred in the network structure around the neuronal identity gene SATB2 (summarised from Figure \ref{SATB2netPlot}), together with the genes equivalently found from the SCENIC method (setting $\phi^\prime$ to maintain the same number of connections).
 Of the genes shown in Table \ref{SCENICtab}, just as with those found by our method, those found by the SCENIC method are mostly already known to be involved in neural development, as follows.
 ARPP21 is involved with branching of dendrites \citep{rehfeld2018rna}, CHL1 and KIAA1598 are thought to be involved in neuronal migration and axon formation \citep{alsanie2017homophilic,toriyama2006shootin1}, and MEF2C and NFIA are known to be important for neural stem and progenitor cell differentiation \citep{li2008transcription,piper2010nfia}.
 However, we note that the SCENIC method is not able to infer time-varying network structure, as our method can: to make the comparison shown Table \ref{SCENICtab}, the time-varying aspect of the network structure inferred by our method had to be `flattened out'.

 It is challenging to visualise in a meaningful way the entire structure of a large network, such as the full genome-wide network inferred here, if it is inferred for all 22989 nodes.
-This challenge becomes even greater when the dimension of time is added.
-After fitting the model to all 22989 target nodes on a high-performance computing cluster, we inferred the structure of this network, and found the fully connected component (11133 nodes), which is shown in Figure \ref{fullNetPlot}.
+This challenge becomes even larger when the dimension of time is added.
+After fitting the

+model to all 22989 target-nodes on a high-performance computing cluster, we inferred the structure of this network, and found the fully connected component (11133 nodes), which is shown in Figure \ref{fullNetPlot}.
 As a minimum, it can be seen from this figure that the network structure changes gradually rather than suddenly with time, as we would expect from our proposed methodology.